rgl/pulumi-typescript-azure-native-postgres/README.md

 #    available, the deployment will fail with InternalServerError.
 pulumi config set example:zone 1
 # provision.
+# NB creating a PostgreSQL Flexible Server is very finicky. it might fail with
+#    InternalServerError because there is no capacity in the given region. try
+#    modifying the region and sku to see if it helps.
 pulumi up
+# provision in troubleshoot mode.
+#pulumi up --logtostderr --logflow -v=9 2>pulumi.log
 ```

 Connect to it: